chukaibejih/Homemix-Real-Estate-API/README.md

 With its advanced search and filtering capabilities, secure authentication, and support for multiple media types, Homemix is the ideal solution for anyone looking to buy or sell properties with ease.

+In addition to the features mentioned above, Homemix now also includes a referral system.
+Users can generate a unique referral code and share it with their friends or family.
+When a new user signs up using the referral code, both the referring user and the new user receive a reward or incentive.

+Users can view a list of all the users they have referred, providing transparency and accountability.
+This encourages existing users to invite others to the platform and helps to grow the user base.

+Overall, Homemix offers a comprehensive solution for buying and selling properties, with a user-friendly interface and advanced features to make the process as smooth and efficient as possible.

 Technical Overview
 ------------------